memio/memio/doc/03-validation-tutorial.md

 ```

 > **Note**: In Medio all `Constraints` are named after their error message, but
 > this is not mandatory.
+They check a single specific rule.

 We then need to create a `ModelValidator` specialized in `Arguments`: